jenvuong/devnotes/NOTES/github.md

 # GitHub
 Everything I have learnt so far in GitHub!

-## Deploying projects with GitHub Pages
+## Deploying projects with GitHub Pages with Vite
 1. Set base in vite.config.js

    -  `base: '/<REPO>/'`